spatialos/gdk-for-unity/docs/modules/transform-sync/how-it-works.md

 There are two concepts of the location of a SpatialOS entity:

 * The _transform_.
-This contains both a location and rotation and is used by worker-instances to run physics simulations or render entities for a client.
+This contains a location, rotation, and physics tick and is used by worker-instances to run physics simulations or render entities for a client.

 * The _position_.
+This only contains a location.
 This is defined by the standard library component `Improbable.Position` and is used by the SpatialOS load balancer to determine which worker should be delegated authority over a given entity-component.

 <%(#Expandable title="Why do we need two locations?")%>
 There are a few reasons why you might want a separate `Transform` and `Position` component.